electrikmilk/cherrilang.org/language/standard/sharing.md

 ### Copy to Clipboard

-Copy `input` to the clipboard. `local` is a boolean that is `false` by default. `expire` is when the information should leave the clipboard if it hasn't already and is a date as a string (e.g. Today at 3pm).
+Copy `input` to the clipboard. `local` is a boolean that is `false` by default. `expire` is when the information should leave the clipboard if it hasn't already and is a date as text (e.g. Today at 3pm).

 ```
-copyToClipboard(variable value, boolean ?local = false, string ?expire)
+copyToClipboard(variable value, boolean ?local = false, text ?expire)
 ```

 ## Messaging